datacookbooks/notes_and_snippets/EncryptLocalFile_OpenSSL|less_notes.md

 We may have a local file that has sensitive information.
 We want to encrypt it and be able to view it securely.

+With this approach, we can only securely view the file.
+We cannot edit it.
+To allow editing as well, we need another approach (maybe GPG).

 ### Encrypting Using OpenSSL

 First, we need to make sure that we save this text file with Unicode UTF-8 encoding.
 This ensures that the original formatting is preserved when we try to view it securely using "less".